-King's College will offer and implement appropriate and reasonable supportive measures to the parties upon notice of alleged harassment, discrimination, and/or retaliation.
+King's College (Recipient) will offer and implement appropriate and reasonable supportive measures to the parties upon notice of alleged harassment, discrimination, and/or retaliation.

-Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to restore or preserve access to King's College's education program or activity, including measures designed to protect the safety of all parties or King's College's educational environment, and/or deter harassment, discrimination, and/or retaliation.
+Supportive measures are non-disciplinary, nonpunitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to restore or preserve access to the King's College (Recipient)'s education program or activity, including measures designed to protect the safety of all parties or the King's College (Recipient)'s educational environment, and/or deter harassment, discrimination, and/or retaliation.

 The Title IX Coordinator promptly makes supportive measures available to the parties upon receiving notice of a complaint.
-At the time that supportive measures are offered, King's College will inform the Complainant, in writing, that they may file a formal complaint with King's College either at that time or in the future if they have not done so already.
+At the time that supportive measures are offered, the King's College (Recipient) will inform the Complainant, in writing, that they may file a formal complaint with the King's College (Recipient) either at that time or in the future if they have not done so already.
 The Title IX Coordinator works with the Complainant to ensure that their wishes are considered with respect to the supportive measures that are planned and implemented.

-King's College will maintain the privacy of the supportive measures, provided that privacy does not impair the College's ability to provide supportive measures.
-King's College will act to ensure as minimal an academic impact on the parties as possible.
-King's College will implement measures in a way that does not unreasonably burden the other party.
+The King's College (Recipient) will maintain the privacy of the supportive measures, provided that privacy does not impair the King's College (Recipient)'s ability to provide supportive measures.
+King's College (Recipient) will act to ensure as minimal an academic impact on the parties as possible.
+The King's College (Recipient) will implement measures in a way that does not unreasonably burden the other party.